teistiz/instanssi-samples/sdl2cubes/README.md

 Most libraries are available for both 64- and 32-bit targets.
 The instructions here assume a 32-bit target.
 You can also place your third party dependencies' libraries and headers in the `deps/` folder.
 Again, mind the target architecture.

 Note that the `msys_make.bat` script used by the Visual Studio Code project to invoke Make assumes MSYS2 is installed to `C:\msys32`; if this is not the case, just edit the batch file.

+## Debugging

+Use apitrace!
+It can record the GL calls your program makes, view them and play them back later with error checking.
+You can also inspect the GL state at each call to see if your shaders are getting data or garbage.